patrick-zippenfenig/ClickHouseVapor/README.md

 ## Usage

-1. Configure the connection credentials with a Vapor 4 appliation.
+1. Configure the connection credentials with a Vapor 4 application.
 Usually this is done in `config.swift`.

+Note: `maxConnectionsPerEventLoop` controls the number of connections per thread.
+If you have 4 CPU cores and Vapor is using 4 eventLoops, 8 connections will be used. `requestTimeout` is the timeout to establish a connection.
+It does not limit query runtime.

 ```swift
 import ClickHouseVapor